f0i/btcgiftcards/README.md

 The following outlines the next features that are considered for implementation.
 All of those are subject to change based on user feedback, or changes in development resources.

-### March 2025
+### March 2025 (completed)

-During the Encode Culb Hackathon, BTC Gift Cards received a developer grant which will cover development of the following features.
+During the Encode Culb Hackathon, BTC Gift Cards received a developer grant which also covered development of the following features.

 - Implement new design
-- Forward Gift Cards
+- Simplify account management
 - Automated testing
 - Documentation